tfsec/tfsec.github.io/_docs/aws/AWS066.md

 ---
-title: aws-eks-encrypt-secrets - EKS should have the encryption of secrets enabled
+title: EKS should have the encryption of secrets enabled
+shortcode: aws-eks-encrypt-secrets
+legacy: AWS066
 summary: EKS should have the encryption of secrets enabled
 resources: [aws_eks_cluster]
-permalink: /docs/aws/aws-eks-encrypt-secrets/
+permalink: /docs/aws/eks/encrypt-secrets/
+redirect_from:
+  - /docs/aws/AWS066/
 ---

 ### Explanation